Leisure activities in Leighton Buzzard and Linslade

 The Town Council own and maintain a number of sports facilities around the town, including a tennis court, basketball court and a skate park.
 Find out more about sports facilities.

 Most of the sports clubs within Leighton-Linslade are associated with Leighton-Linslade Sports Council which is supported via grant funding by Leighton-Linslade Town Council.
 Find out more about the Sports Council and look up clubs.

-In joint partnership with Leighton Buzzard Library Theatre the Town Council run two initiatives, Movies for the More Mature and Youth Film Club.
-Both are free to join.
+In joint partnership with Leighton Buzzard Library Theatre the Town Council runs Movies for the More Mature which is free to join.

 Leighton Buzzard Library service is managed by Central Bedfordshire Council.

 The library is more than a place where you can find books, it is a valuable resource for local communities and provides a place for members of the public to apply for jobs, research topics of interest and take part in clubs

 The Library Theatre is located within the library, showing a great selection of films for all ages.

 Narrow Gauge Railway

 The Narrow Gauge Railway provides visitors with a unique train ride starting from its station in Pages Park, Billington Road.

 The railway was built in 1919 to link local sand quarries.
 It has been excellently restored by volunteers to become one of the foremost preservation centres of its type in England.
 Find out more about the Narrow Gauge Railway and their events.

 The Grand Union Canal runs through the heart of Leighton Buzzard with various entrance points around the town.